muness/muness.github.io/_posts/2023-06-06-thoughts-on-private-equity-valuation-as-an-employee.md

 ### Reactions from friends and broader community

-Some of the themese I heard:
+Some of the themes I heard:

 - Private company equity is worth $0.
 - A lot are seeing hesitation from larger companies with frozen or delayed hiring cycles.